TobseFrank/TobseFrank/README.md

 - 👋 Hi, I’m @TobseFrank
 - 👀 I’m interested in programing and football.
-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning java and javafx.
 - 💞️ I’m looking to collaborate on, some interesting projects
 - 📫 How to reach me: TobiasFr1@yahoo.de